The Eminem Show: Commercial performance

 The Eminem Show was originally scheduled for release on June 4, 2002; however, pirated and bootlegged copies appeared online via peer-to-peer networks and began surfacing on the streets.
 It was provided by Rabid Neurosis (RNS), an MP3 warez release organisation who pirated the album twenty-five days prior to release.
 Radio show Opie and Anthony broadcast the entire album on May 17, 2002.
 Interscope decided to release the album earlier than planned, on May 28 to prevent bootlegging.
 However, many stores in the United States began selling it even earlier than the new release date on Sunday, May 26, and some put the album out as early as Friday.
 Promotional posters in stores read, "America Couldn't Wait".
 Due to the premature release by many retailers on a Sunday, the album had only one day of official sales for the chart week and was unavailable in Walmart stores during that period.
 The Eminem Show was Eminem's first album to include lyrics to all its songs inside the CD booklet.
 Additionally, the first 2,000,000 copies of the album shipped in the United States included a bonus DVD with an exclusive interview and live footage.
 A week before the album's release, it was the second-most played CD on computers, the highest ranking ever for an unreleased title.
 It was considered the most anticipated album of 2002.

 Despite the confusion over the exact release date, the album still managed to have a very successful debut on the charts.
 The Eminem Show debuted at number one on the Billboard 200, selling approximately 284,000 copies in its first day, marking the first time an album had topped the chart from only a day's sale.
 It sold 1,322,000 copies in the following week, its first full week of sales, then sold 809,000 copies in its third week and 529,562 copies in its fourth week to bring its four-week sales total to just under 3 million copies.
 The album sold 381,000 copies in its fifth week and topped the Billboard 200 for a fifth and final consecutive week.
-On March 7, 2011, the album was certified Diamond by the Recording Industry Association of America (RIAA) for shipping 10 million copies, making it Eminem's second album to receive a Diamond certification in the United States.
-It has also achieved Diamond certification in Canada and Double Diamond in Australia.
+On March 7, 2011, the album was certified Diamond by the Recording Industry Association of America (RIAA) for shipping 12 million copies, making it Eminem's second album to receive a Diamond certification in the United States.
+The album has sold 10,3 million copies on United States.
+It has also achieved Diamond certification in Canada and 18× Platinum in Australia.

 The Eminem Show has sold 27 million copies worldwide, making it one of the best-selling albums of all time and Eminem's best-selling album.
 It reached number one in 18 other countries: Argentina, Australia, Austria, Belgium, Canada, Czech Republic, the Netherlands, Finland, Germany, Greece, Ireland, Italy, New Zealand, Norway, South Africa, Sweden, Switzerland and the UK.
 The album also spent five consecutive weeks at the top of the UK Albums Chart.